GDP first quarterly estimate, UK: January to March 2026

 Reaching the GDP balance

-The different data content and quality of the three approaches - the output approach, the expenditure approach and the income approach - dictate the approach taken in balancing quarterly data.
-In the UK, there are more data available on output in the short term than in either of the other two approaches.
-To obtain the best estimate of GDP (the published figure), the estimates from all three approaches are balanced to produce an average, except in the latest two quarters where the output data take the lead because of the larger data content.
+The data and data quality are different for each approach, and this dictates the approach taken in balancing quarterly data.
+There are more data available on output in the UK in the short term than in the other two approaches.
+To get the best estimate of GDP, our published figure, estimates from all three approaches are balanced to produce an average, except in the latest two quarters where the output data take the lead, because of the larger data content.

 The three approaches to measuring GDP allow us to confront our data sources within the national accounts framework.
-Figure 8 shows that real GDP is estimated to have increased by 0.1% in 2023, however, there are differences in the three approaches to measuring GDP at this stage in the production cycle.
-The differences in these approaches across 2022 and 2023 may be for various reasons.
+Figure 3 shows there are differences in the three approaches at this stage in the production cycle for 2025, with real growth estimated in a range of 1.3% to 1.5%.
+There will be uncertainty at the component level at this stage in the production cycle for 2024 onwards until these data have been confronted through the supply and use tables framework (SUTs).
+This uncertainty may be for various reasons and is discussed further later in this section.

 Output approach

-In the output approach, we do not currently have final estimates for intermediate consumption (value of goods and services purchased to be used up in the production of goods and services) as outlined in our Impact of Blue Book 2023 changes on gross domestic product article.
-Initially, we use turnover and output as a proxy for changes in gross value added and assume that the intermediate consumption ratio by industry, calculated in 2021, holds constant into 2022 onwards.
-For example, input costs as a proportion of turnover or output remain fixed.
-In September 2024, data will now be confronted through the supply and use tables (SUTs) framework for the first time, and as a result we will have estimates for intermediate consumption for 2022.
+In the output approach, we do not currently have final estimates for intermediate consumption (the value of goods and services purchased to be used up in the production of goods and services).
+This is outlined in our Blue Book 2025: advanced aggregate estimates article.
+Initially, we use turnover and output as a proxy for changes in gross value added.
+We assume that the intermediate consumption ratio by industry, calculated in 2023, holds constant into 2024 onwards.
+More information on this is provided in Section 11: Data sources and quality of our GDP first quarterly estimate, UK: April to June 2024 bulletin.

 Expenditure approach